-The Korean War Veterans Memorial in Washington DC is situated SE of the Lincoln Memorial between Independence Avenue and the Reflecting Pool.
+The Korean War Veterans Memorial in Washington DC is situated SE of the Lincoln Memorial between Independence Avenue and the Reflecting Pool is one of DC’s fabulous night views.
 I feel fortunate to have seen it for the first time when it was dark out – under a nearly full moon.
 I’ve taken visitors to see the sites in Washington DC all of my life, which is why it’s surprising that my friend Maria who was visiting from the UK, told me about the Korean Memorial when I was showing her the Lincoln Memorial.
 I’d never heard of it.

 I spent the day in DC with Maria and told her that after dinner we should visit the Lincoln Memorial at night because the white marble sculpture of Lincoln standing 30 feet above the floor in its columned portico are spectacular set against the blackness of the night sky.
 We saw it, and it did not disappoint.
 But afterward, Maria said that she’d heard the Korean memorial was especially gripping at night.
 We found the memorial, but it was more eerie than beautiful.

 The nineteen stainless steel statues of American soldiers walking if full combat garb across a juniper ground-cover separated by strips of shiny black granite look hauntingly alive.
 The soldiers appear to be in motion.
 If you look at them with your peripheral vision, they seem to move.
 The juniper and granite are supposed to represent the rugged terrain of Korea – rocks and bushes, but at night the granite glimmers like water and makes the setting appear more like a wetland or rice field.